Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Methodology

 \section{Methodology}

-We first assess the contribution of noisy labeled data to the double descent phenomenon.
-Our hypothesis is that the emergence of the double descent phenomenon can be attributed to the progressively over-parameterized models effectively isolating noisy data within the training set, thus diminishing the influence of interpolating these noisy data points.
+We first assess the contribution of data noise to the double descent phenomenon. \citet{bartlett2020benign} describes an intuitive way of understanding properties of significant over-parameterization in linear regression: fitting the training data exactly but with near-optimal prediction accuracy occurs if and only if there are many low-variance (and hence, unimportant) directions in parameter space where the label noise can be hidden.
+While non-linear models are different from linear models in terms of parameter space, we propose that neural networks approach optimal prediction through a similar mechanism of concealing label noise.
+We hypothesize that the emergence of the double descent phenomenon can be attributed to the progressively over-parameterized models effectively isolating noisy data within the training set, thus diminishing the influence of interpolating these noisy data points.

 Since this proposition is inspired by \citet{nakkiran2021deep}'s empirical conclusion, we initiate our experimentation by replicating the double descent phenomenon as per the experimental framework outlined by this paper.
 This approach offers a comprehensively manageable setup and establishes a comparative analysis of the phenomenon across diverse tasks and optimization techniques.
-With increasing ratio of label noise introduced to the training dataset, the test error peak at the interpolation threshold becomes evident, signifying a definite correlation with the pronounced double descent phenomenon.
-We then used the $k$-nearest neighbour algorithm to infer the relative locations of clean and noisy labelled data in the learned feature space.
-This methodology allows us to delineate the prediction strategy through an indirect approach and subsequently compare our findings with the overall generalization performance of these pre-trained models.
+With an increasing ratio of label noise introduced to the training dataset, the test error peak at the interpolation threshold becomes evident, signifying a definite correlation with the pronounced double descent phenomenon.